mozilla/bleach/docs/goals.rst

   you have to allow so many tags that a blacklist approach (e.g. forbidding ``<script>`` or ``<object>``) may be more appropriate.

+* **Removing *all* HTML.** There are much faster tools available if you want to remove or escape all HTML from a document.

 * **Cleaning up after trusted users.** Bleach is powerful but it is not fast.
   If you trust your users, trust them and don't rely on Bleach to clean up their mess.